Eldon-498/zeraki-sales-agent-dashboard/README.md

 ## then
 Navigate to the project directory: cd zeraki-dashboard Install dependencies: npm install
-Start the development server: ng serve
+## Start the development server:
+ng serve.
+This will run both angular and json server concurrently.
 Open your browser and visit http://localhost:4200 to access the application.

 ## Deployment